-The Hoy Health Care Center - If a member requires 24-hour nursing services that cannot be provided at Home and as determined by the Transitions Team, the Member will be admitted to the Hoy Health Care Center and responsible for ninety percent (90%) of the then current per diem rate.
+The Hoy Health Care Center - If a member requires 24-hour nursing services that cannot be provided at Home and as determined by the Transitions Team, the Member will be admitted to the Hoy Health Care Center and charged the rate pursuant to the contract option selected.
 Member will be responsible for any ancillary charges such as laundry, prescription drugs, medical supplies, telephone, television/cable or Barber/beauty.
 During a stay in the Assisted Living Facility or The Hoy Health Care Center on the Westminster-Canterbury Campus, Member's Early Advantage Monthly Fee will not be suspended for any days Member stayed on campus on a temporary basis, but will terminate when the Member is admitted on a permanent basis, at which time the then current published rates, discounted as per Section IV.
 C., will be charged for services rendered.
 The Monthly Fee will not be suspended for any Medicare Covered stays.
 Member will have priority access to nursing care accommodations on the Westminster-Canterbury campus.
 Westminster-Canterbury will maintain sufficient accommodations in The Hoy Health Care Center in accordance with state regulations to meet the reasonably anticipated needs of the Westminster-Canterbury population and Early Advantage Program Members at Westminster-Canterbury for nursing care.
 If no accommodation is available, Westminster-Canterbury will arrange for the Member's admission to another facility that can supply such care until an accommodation in The Hoy Health Care Center becomes available.
-If this should happen, Member will be responsible for fees equal to ninety percent (90%) of Westminster-Canterbury's then current per diem rate regardless of the rate charged by the alternate facility.
+If this should happen, Member will be responsible for fees as outlined in the membership agreement.